Tatertot0002/Tatertot0002/README.md

 ## 🔭 Projects

-I tend to pick up a lot of projects as time passes, mainly due to wanting to help others :sweat_smile:

 However, here's a quick run down of some of the projects I'm working on / some of the teams I'm working in:

 - 🤖 [`Outage Bot`] - a way to track your discord bots outages